Soissons Cathedral

-Soissons Cathedral (French: Cathédrale Saint-Gervais-et-Saint-Protais) is a Gothic basilica church in Soissons, France.
+Soissons Cathedral (French: Cathédrale Saint-Gervais-et-Saint-Protais) is a Roman Catholic cathedral basilica in Soissons, France.
 It is the seat of the Bishop of Soissons, Laon, and Saint-Quentin.
 Soissons Cathedral was classified as a historical monument in 1840 and is currently owned by the French State, with the Catholic Church having the exclusive rights of use.

 History

-The origins of Soissons Cathedral dates to the 4th century, when the diocese of Soissons was established.
+The origins of Soissons Cathedral date to the 4th century, when the diocese of Soissons was first established.
 The first cathedral was constructed in a Romanesque style and saw events such as the crowning of Pepin the Short in 752.
-To accommodate the growing city around the church, a second cathedral was built on the site of the current cathedral to replace the existing structure, consecrated in 851 by Bishop Rothade.
-This structure suffered significant damage in 948 due to a fire caused by the troops of Hugh the Great.
+To accommodate the growing city around the church, the Romanesque structure was demolished, and a second Carolingian cathedral was built on the site, consecrated in 851 by Bishop Rothade.
+This structure suffered significant fire damage in 948 caused by the troops of Hugh the Great.

-To replace the burned-out church, construction of the current cathedral began in 1176 under the episcopate of Nivelon de Quierzy.
-Despite taking nearly three centuries to complete, the cathedral was constructed rather quickly in a Gothic architecture style, with the completion of the choir and clerestory in 1211, followed by the nave two hundred years later.
-This was earlier than Chartres, on which the design was supposed to have been based.
+To replace the burned-out church, the construction of the third and current cathedral was ordered in 1176 under the episcopate of Nivelon de Quierzy.
+The cathedral was constructed rather quickly in a Gothic architecture style based on Chartres Cathedral, with the completion of the choir and clerestory in 1211, followed by the nave two hundred years later.
+In 1414, the Burgundians besieged the city and allowed the inhabitants of Soissons to seize stones from the construction site to repair their damaged houses.
+As a result, the south tower was never completed, and the cathedral was permanently deprived of its north tower due to insufficient funding.
 After a pause of construction due to the Hundred Years' War, the cathedral was completed in the late 15th century, marked by a dedication ceremony conducted by Bishop Jean Milet on April 25, 1479.
-Between 1567-1568, Protestant Huguenots occupied Soissons, breaking into the cathedral and destroying numerous pieces of furniture, stained glass panels, and statues.
+In 1567 and 1568, Protestant Huguenots occupied Soissons, breaking into the cathedral and destroying pieces of furniture, stained glass panels, and statues.
 However, unlike the nearby Abbey of Saint-Jean-des-Vignes, the cathedral was spared from complete destruction and survived through the 16th century.
+During the 1740s and 1750s, the cathedral was renovated under the direction of François de Fitz-James.